 Secondly, its future obligations are limited.
 I mean, it will pay just under $300m in interest payments to service that gross debt figure this year.
 Even tacking on other commitments – sponsorship payments for sporting events, operating leases for offices, and so on – it’s less than a billion dollars in 2020.
 No big deal, because even if the global economy suffers a slowdown, Mastercard will still mint money due to how fat its profit margins are.
 As a result of the above points, it just managed to raise an extra $4,000m in debt at cheap interest rates.

 Finally, Mastercard can afford to carry on absolutely showering its shareholders with cash.
-Heck it has already returned nearly $40,000m to shareholders by way of dividends and stock buybacks since 2010.
-It spent all of that money and still sports a virtually zero net-debt position.
-The annualized dividend takes up less than 20% of net profit.
-Or put another way, Mastercard looks set to carry on growing its retained earnings regardless of what happens this year.
+Heck, it has already returned nearly $40,000m to shareholders by way of dividends and stock buybacks since 2010.
+It spent all of that money and still sports a virtually zero net debt position.
+The annualized dividend also takes up less than 20% of net profit right now.
+In other words, Mastercard looks set to carry on growing its retained earnings regardless of what happens this year.

-At time of publication Mastercard stock trades for just under $230 per share, having hit as low as circa $200 per share last month.
-Before the coronavirus pandemic took off the company guided for mid-teens profit growth this year.
-For obvious reasons, we should probably junk that.
-Indeed the company released updated guidance about a week ago.
-In its statement, management revealed that net revenue growth will come in at a low single-digit pace in the first quarter.
+Mastercard stock trades for just under $230 per share at time of publication, having hit as low as circa $200 per share last month.
+Before the coronavirus pandemic took off, the company guided for mid-teens profit growth this year.
+We should probably junk that guidance for obvious reasons.
+Indeed, the company released updated guidance about a week ago in which management revealed that net revenue growth will come in at a low single-digit pace in the first quarter.
 On that basis, let’s call underlying profit growth as being virtually flat this year.

 Now, the company reported net income in the $8,000m range last year.
-We can therefore put net profit at the $8.00 mark on a per-share basis given just over 1,000m shares outstanding.
+Call it $8 on a per-share basis given just over a billion shares outstanding.
 That works out to a current valuation of around 28.75x annual earnings.
 Though it may not sound like it, that is a decent deal assuming you put a ten-year timeframe on it.
-By that point I fully expect Mastercard to report in excess of $30.00 per share in annual net profit (having also paid out over $20.00 per share in cumulative cash dividends paid out in the intervening period.
+By that point, I fully expect Mastercard to report in excess of $30.00 per share in annual net profit – with a further $20.00 per share in cumulative cash dividends paid out in the intervening period.